 Derivatives held for trading purposes include interest rate swaps, cross-currency swaps and foreign exchange forward contracts used for risk management purposes that do not qualify for hedge accounting.
-These derivatives are reported as asset or liabilities, as applicable.
-Changes in realized and unrealized gains and losses from these financial instruments are recognized as gains or losses on financial instruments.
+These derivatives are reported as asset or liabilities, as applicable in the consolidated statement of financial position.
+Changes in realized and unrealized gains and losses from these financial instruments are recognized as gain (loss) on financial instruments, net in the consolidated statements of profit or loss.